justingolden21/game-of-life/README.md

 - Right click to toggle a cell

-- Hit the play button (or space or enter) to toggle play/pause
+- Hit the play button (or space) to toggle play/pause

 - Hit the step button (or right arrow) to step through each state